 Church Affiliation: Evangelical Lutheran Church in America

-Degrees Offered: Bachelor of Arts, Bachelor of Science, Bachelor of Music, Bachelor of Business Administration and Master of Accountancy
+Degrees Offered: Bachelor of Arts, Bachelor of Science, Bachelor of Music, Bachelor of Science in Nursing, Bachelor of Business Administration, Master of Accountancy

 Academic Programs: 27 majors, 3 graduate programs, 37 minors, and 13 pre-professional programs